rhdunn/cainteoir-engine/docs/api/src/document.md

 in the header section of the document.
 That is the part of the document before the start of any document text.

+@return
-@return A reader over the document contents, or a null pointer if the document
-        is not supported.
+: A reader over the document contents, or a null pointer if the document is not supported.

-#<cldoc:cainteoir::createDocumentReader>
+# cainteoir::createDocumentReader {: .doc }

 Create a document content reader.

+@aData
-@aData            The document content.
+: The document content.

+@aSubject
-@aSubject         The RDF subject for the document metadata.
+: The RDF subject for the document metadata.

+@aPrimaryMetadata
-@aPrimaryMetadata The main metadata that describes the document.
+: The main metadata that describes the document.

+@aTitle
-@aTitle           The document title to use if none is specified.
+: The document title to use if none is specified.

+@aDefaultEncoding
-@aDefaultEncoding The default character encoding to use.
+: The default character encoding to use.

 The top-level ToC entry is determined as follows (in order of preference):
 *  the title specified by the document;